-Groundwater recharge in the Aupouri aquifer occurs through the percolation of rainfall and account for the majority of groundwater inflow.
-Groundwater outflows occur primarily as discharge to the coasts with some discharge also occurring as baseflow in streams and agricultural drains.
+Approximately 687 billion litres of rainfall per year occurs over the Aupouri Aquifer study area highlighted in this report.
+Groundwater recharge occurs through the percolation of rainfall at an average rate of 238 billion litres per annum, or approximately 34% of rainfall over the study area, accounting for the majority of groundwater inflow.
+Groundwater outflows occur primarily as discharge to the coasts (130 billion litres per annum) baseflow in streams and agricultural drains (102 billion litres per annum).
 Groundwater pumping is a small fraction of the overall groundwater budget; however, it has been increasing in recent years as groundwater allocation for agricultural use increases.

-At the time of peak irrigation total groundwater abstraction under current conditions accounts for 4.9% of the groundwater budget.
+At the time of peak irrigation total groundwater abstraction under current conditions accounts for 37 million litres per day (5.3% of the groundwater budget).
+Annual groundwater abstraction over the historic period used for model development averaged only 2.5 billion litres per year.